Former teacher on trial for sexual grooming and indecent acts with student

 "SYSTEMATIC EXPLOITATION": PROSECUTION

-The prosecution said the messages show that the accused "systematically exploited" his knowledge that the complainant was a young girl struggling with a myriad of issues, such as mental health, body image and confidence.
+The prosecution said the messages show that the accused "systematically exploited" his knowledge that the complainant was a young girl he claimed was struggling with a myriad of issues, such as mental health, body image and confidence.

 Instead of channelling her to trained female school counsellors, the man "chose to foster dependence and affection", referring to the teen as his "daughter" 94 times.